kristianmandrup/vue2-auth0-setup/README.md

 Click Create.
 Your Client Id and Client Secret will be displayed:

-Save your Client Id and Client Secret to enter into the Connection settings in Auth0.
+Save your Client Id and Client Secret to enter into the [Connection settings in Auth0](https://manage.auth0.com/#/connections/social)

+ie. click on `Google` social connection settings.

+- `112107055068-m6llle2duh09jgoechtjcdgotnerntp9.apps.googleusercontent.com`
+- `Frg8EJN2r6u8mXTILZyl9YpM`

+Click `Try`.
+If it works, go back and click `Save`

 ### Enable the Connection in Auth0